Memory-Miser: A Performance-Constrained Runtime System for Power-Scalable Clusters

 Proceedings of the 4th International Conference on Computing Frontiers

 Tolentino, Matthew E.; Turner, Joseph; and Cameron, Kirk W., "Memory-Miser: A Performance-Constrained Runtime System for Power-Scalable Clusters" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 33.